gabegraves/CS4641-Project---Small-Data-Big-Dreams/README.md

 The benchmark is the complete dataset of CIFAR10 and the model shows good performance on it:![image](https://github.gatech.edu/storage/user/68901/files/464cfc0b-c7f5-4d49-9827-6f5fdbf882ae)

 Tabular:
 We used LightGBM and XGBoost due to their tree-based architecture that has shown the most promise for tabular-based data [6].
 Based on the results, it can be seen XGboost outperforms LightGBM perhaps due to its split finding algorithm over lightgbm's historgram for data binning, or regularization in the objective function.
 It should also be noted that lightgbm typically performs better on larger datasets, and since with ~20,000 rows of data one could consider our tabular data as medium sized, XGBoost could be considered as more suited for our current dataset [7].
+From the validation graph we can also conclude that our model is currently not overfitting when trained on 70% of the full data.

 ![image](https://github.gatech.edu/storage/user/35648/files/623c2366-b0f7-455c-8b19-52d53895a289)
 ![image](https://github.gatech.edu/storage/user/35648/files/5277e3fa-6509-4b3a-8a26-eb3b71420e17)